 Relationship building with the Head Office team is a positive outcome of the training sessions.
 Every tutor at Ivy Education is interviewed, vetted and DBS checked prior to starting but occasions like this allow the wider team to engage with our brilliant tutors.

 “Our training sessions bring our tutors together and show that we value them and their development.
 We want to instil our tutors with confidence, particularly where the outcome is so critical.”
-Jamila has been pleased with the feedback from the training.
 One tutor commented "The takeaways for how to be effective were really useful, so thanks!"
-This is music to Jamila's ears.
 “At Ivy Education, we want to fill our tutors with the knowledge of the experts that we know and trust, to make them the best tutors that they can possibly be and give their tutees the best possible chance of success!”

 It is for this shared purpose that Ivy Education will continue delivering training and that its tutors will continue to make time to develop.
-A huge thanks to all attendees at the Ivy Education training session and for the expertise of Lucy Watts and Michael Omigie.
+A huge thanks to all attendees at the Ivy Education training session and for the expertise of Lucy Watts and the wider Ivy Education Team.